Requesting References and Object-level Privileges from Consumers

 Copy

-After viewing the reference definition for a Snowflake Native App, the consumer determines the identifier of the reference by running the SYSTEM$REFERENCE system function as shown in the following example:
+After viewing the reference definition for a Snowflake Native App, the consumer creates a reference by running the SYSTEM$REFERENCE system function as shown in the following example:

 Copy